Sanskrita2001/CSE1007-Java-Programming/README.md

     > Sample Output: \
     > Original Array: [20, 30, 40] \
     > Larger value between first and last element: 40
- 12. Write a Java program to swap the first and last elements of an array (length must be at least 1) and create a new array.
-[Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/2nd%20Assignment/qn12.java)
+ 12. Write a Java program to swap the first and last elements of an array (length must be at least 1) and create a new array.[Solution](https://github.com/Sanskrita2001/CSE1007-Java-Programming/blob/main/2nd%20Assignment/qn12.java)
     > Sample Output: \
     > Original Array: [20, 30, 40] \
     > New array after swapping the first and last elements: [40, 30, 20]